• Skip to primary navigation

 Published by Kate

-This easy Cheese Roll with pecans is a fun and flavorful addition to a cheese tray or appetizer spread.
+This old fashioned Cheese Log with chili powder and pecans is a fun and flavorful addition to a cheese tray.

 Course Appetizer